schwidom/suffixarrayview/README.txt

   [FILES]...

 Options:
-  -w, --width <WIDTH>            maximum dataset length in chars / bytes, default is unlimited -b, --binary                   binary mode, default is UTF8 mode -t, --tokenregex <TOKENREGEX>  default is every char / byte, defines the start of all suffixes
+  -r, --right                    align the output ro the right -l, --left                     align the output to the left -l and -r is treated as -l -f, --filename                 shows the filenames -i, --index                    shows the filename indices -w, --width <WIDTH>            maximum dataset length in chars / bytes, default is unlimited -b, --binary                   binary mode, default is UTF8 mode -t, --tokenregex <TOKENREGEX>  default is every char / byte, defines the start of all suffixes